cstack/average-american/README.md

 - Fetches and parses real demographic data from the U.S. Census Bureau
 - Calculates median age and gender distribution (mode)
 - Determines most popular baby name based on gender and implied birth year
-- Shows profiles for the last 5 years by default
+- Shows profiles for both male and female for the most recent year by default
 - Supports filtering by specific year (2020-2024)
+- Supports filtering by gender (male or female)
 - Caches data locally for offline use
 - Fully tested with minitest
 - Linted with rubocop